thiagofborn/azdevopsservices/README.md

 # Azure DevOps APIs

-Nowadays, most of the worklaods are built using Rest API model.
+Nowadays, most of the workloads are built using the Rest API model.
 Azure DevOps is not different.
+This is an amateur example in Powershell.
+But, it can help you to have your ideas.

 ## How to identify the API using your browser tool

-As an example I am using Microsoft EDGE with chromium engine.
+As an example, I am using Microsoft EDGE with a chromium engine.
 It is the same method on Google Chrome.

-Let's say I want to verify the API that enables the "Pipeline" service, on Azure DevOps.
+Let's say I want to verify the API that enables the "Pipeline" service on Azure DevOps.

-- First go to the Developer Tools on your browser by typing the keys all together **CTRL+SHIFT+I**
+- First, go to the **Developer Tools** on your browser by typing the keys all together **CTRL+SHIFT+I**
-- Go to the Azure DevOps and then navigate to **"Project configuration"** -> **"Overview"**
+- Go to the Azure DevOps and then navigate to **"Project configuration"** -> **"Overview**."
-- Then go to the **Network** tab
+- Then go to the **Network tab**
-- Select the XHR option
+- Select the **XHR** option
-- (Optional recommended) Clear the console there is a symbol on the right side of the **Record** (beside the red buttom)
+- (Optional recommended) Clear the console there is a symbol on the right side of the Record (besides the red button)
 - Now you can click on **Pipelines**
 - The picture will help you a bit to localize where to find the **Url**